-Specifics, such as content covered within each module, are available on Canvas.
-Additional assignments beyond those posted below have variable deadlines, although all assignments and assessments are due at 11:59 PM ET on the date marked unless otherwise noted or mentioned in Canvas via announcements (all assignments are not included in this summarized table).
+Additional assignments beyond those posted below have variable deadlines, although all assignments and assessments are due at 11:59 PM ET on the date marked unless otherwise noted or mentioned in Canvas via announcements (all assignments may not be included in this summarized table).
 Please review all announcements for updates - you are required to receive Canvas announcements and respond to Canvas messages promptly.
-Again, the schedule below does not include all assignments - only the Research Project components and Exams are posted here.